Two new research papers from Rice University detail how synthetic collagen fibers self-assemble via their sticky ends.

 It has taken several years and these two papers to prove the critics wrong, he said.

 Collagen forms from helical arrangements of three protein chains, also called peptides.
-The chains, like all proteins, consist of amino acid like glycine and proline (two primary components of collagen) arranged in a certain order.
+The chains, like all proteins, consist of amino acids like glycine and proline (two primary components of collagen) arranged in a certain order.
 Scientists like Hartgerink design custom nanoscale chains by carefully arranging the amino acids and their positive and negative charges.

 In the right order, the charged amino acids crosslink into what Hartgerink calls axial salt bridges, non-covalent bonds that hold the helices together with the help of stabilizing hydrogen bonds.
 “Most of the work we’ve done on collagen has been to define those axial charged pairs and then utilize them to do different things,” he said.